Finding the Right Job in Academia

-While the economy seems to have stabilized somewhat, jobs are still a hot-button topic.
 Academics struggle with finding jobs that are both rewarding and pay a reasonable salary.
-Advancement may require gaining additional experience teaching on sabbatical for a semester or summer either in the U.S. or abroad.
-Sometimes, it means taking a full-time position at a new school altogether.
+Advancement may require gaining additional experience teaching on sabbatical either in the United States or abroad.
+Sometimes, it means taking a full-time position at a new college or university altogether.

-To assist our members with such a search, we have compiled a short list of websites that offer job searches geared strictly for academics.
-If you are in need of a change, check these sites out:
+We have compiled a short list of websites that offer job searches geared strictly for academics.
+If you are in need of a change, check these sites out.

 The Chronicle of Higher Education is one of the most wide-ranging sites available for college educators.
 Not only does it provide job search, but also offers a variety of news, articles, commentary, forums and advice.
 Its’ job search is free, however there is a fee to subscribe for weekly delivery electronically or to your mailbox.

-For those wanting to stay primarily in the United States, Teachers Teachers is the site for you.
+For those in k-12 education who want to stay primarily in the United States, k12JobSpot.com (formerly Teachers Teachers) is the site for you.
 It is free to join and offers a recruitment service for teaching, administrative and related education careers.
-Job seekers can post an application, create, attach and send cover letters (even to employers outside of Teachers Teachers) and track their job searches.
+Job seekers can post an application, create, attach and send cover letters and track their job searches.

-Education America has listings in North America for both college and K-12.
+Education America has listings in North America for both college level and K-12 educators.
 Their Resource Centers are complete with information about state certifications, salaries, resume and cover letter writing, professional development, networking, and job fairs.
 This site is also free for users.
-The site also has a partner networks in Australia.
 It has a link to The International Educator (TIE) which features teaching jobs abroad, primarily teaching English.
 TIE charges a nominal annual membership fee.

 If you know of any additional academic job search resources you would like to share with the SabbaticalHomes.com community, please send them to Editor(at)SabbaticalHomes.com.